 How to Play

 Once you are done with a specific topic in your presentation, you can ask the audience if they have any questions and collect them.
-When they have all shared their questions, they can upvote or downvote on the available options, and you could select and answer the questions that have more votes.
+When they have all shared their questions, they can upvote or downvote the available options, and you can select and answer the questions that have more votes.

 These are different from polls because polls give them options to choose from, but you take their opinions into account in voting.